Tindalus/Manipulator-dynamics/README.md

 As shown in the description the `Dynamic.py` models movement of a simple two linked robot.
 At the beginning of the script there are some approximate characteristics as well as DH table for this system.
 The sistem receives simple input `U` (that can be found in the main cycle) that cancels gravity influence and adds a small positive constant signal for all channels leading to following results:
 ![pic1](resources/pic1.png)
-This input can be used for control of the model.
+This input can be used for model control.